roadiz/BaseTheme/README.md

 }
 ```

-So the configuration is overrided like this :
+So the configuration is overriden like this :

 ```javascript
 // environments.js